 THE MIAMI-IZATION OF ESPN RADIO: Mr. Miami Dan LeBatard captains ESPN Radio's 4-7 p.m. national ship, and now the nighttime airwaves are going Miami, too.
 Starting this coming Monday, March 30, the reconfigured new

 national lineup will feature "The Sedano Show" from 7-9 p.m., with Miami-raised Jorge Sedano, and then "The Right Time With Bomani Jones" (pictured) from 9-11, featuring the South Beach-living LeBatard protege who had been Dan's co-host on Wednesdays.
 (The LeBatard Show will audition several people to possibly replace Jones on Wednesdays).
 ESPN described Bomani's new show as "evocative."
 I think they probably meant "provocative," but let's not nitpick.
 David Roberts, ESPN Audio Network VP, rightly notes the lineup's diversity.
 LeBatard and Sedano are Hispanic; Jones and Freddie Coleman (on after Bomani) are black.

-Check back often because we update and add to our latest blogposts often...
+Check back a lot because we constantly update and add to our latest blogposts...